-How do I log into the Library's Springboard Classroom?
+How do I log into the Library's Brightspace Classroom?

 Go to Brightspace and log in with your UAnet ID and password.
 Once you're in Brightspace, select the link for the current semester's "Wayne College Library Services" in your list of ongoing courses.
 (You may need to click on the link for "Ongoing" classrooms, then "No Department" to reveal the classroom's link.)